RedisGears/RedisGears/docs/functions.md

 _Arguments_

 * _reader_: the function's [reader](readers.md)
-* _defaultArg_: Optional argument that the reader may need.
+* _defaultArg_: Optional arguments that the reader may need.
 These are usually a key's name, prefix, glob, or a regular expression.
 Its use depends on the function's reader type and action.
 * _desc_: an optional description

 **Examples**